rogerwesterbo/godns/docs/AUTHENTICATION.md

 ```

 Open the URL in your browser, enter the code (or use the complete URL), and login.

+**Security Note**: The CLI uses **PKCE (Proof Key for Code Exchange)** with SHA256 code challenge to prevent authorization code interception attacks.
+This is automatically handled by the CLI - no configuration needed.

 ### Token Storage